 Torsion Spring System

 Torsion metal springs are coil-shaped and can be found right above the garage door itself.
 These types of springs are the most common in households due to their accessibility.
 It uses the power of torque movement to operate the opener.
-There is little risk of snapping due to the springs’ overall durability, which makes it last longer as a result.
+There is little risk of snapping due to the springs’ overall durability, which makes it last longer.
 You also get smoother transitions between the lifting system, so your door moves quickly and without issue.

 How Torsion Springs Work

 As previously mentioned, torsion springs use the spiral motion of torque to apply relative power.
 A galvanized tube also hides the springs, which gives your garage door a much cleaner look overall.
 The one downside is you cannot see the spring itself due to the galvanized tube.